Geetha63/MS-Teams-Scripts/Add App to Teams/README.md

 # Description

-Script is to add TeamsApp to Teams by providing the parameters TeamId and AppName
+This PowerShell script is to add a Teams App to Microsoft Teams by providing Teamid and AppName

 # Prerequisites